 The real Parmesan, Parmigiano Reggiano, should only contain three ingredients: milk, salt and rennet.
 If after reading the ingredient list you are still in doubt, try this test: does the company that sell this grated Parmesan offer you the opportunity to buy the same cheese as a block to grate it yourself?
 No?
 I wonder why… 🤔

 If the Parmesan cheese you get comes in a cardboard tube and has wording like “100% real” or “natural” then it’s probably not.
 I’m not saying the labels are misleading: The cheese IS real, as in not abstract, and it IS natural, as in not supernatural.

-But don’t just throw away your fake Parmesan, it has its uses: It’s great in keto and low-carb recipes, and I use it as an ingredient for keto crackers and keto bread when I want a flour like substance that tastes like cheese – but that’s what fake Parmesan is, basically.
+But don’t just throw away your fake Parmesan: It’s great in keto and low-carb baking, and I use it as an ingredient for my keto crackers and keto bread recipes when I want a flour like substance that tastes like cheese – but that’s what fake Parmesan is, basically.
 An expensive (for its weight) cheesy tasting keto flour.

 How to make the keto ham and cheese egg crêpes